-In a shaker, muddle the mint, lime juice, agave nectar and watermelon.
+In a shaker, muddle the watermelon and mint with the agave nectar and lime juice.

 Add the rum and fill with ice.

-Shake, and strain into a rocks glass filled with fresh ice.
+Shake until well chilled, and strain into a rocks glass over fresh ice.

 Garnish with a lemon twist.